Hi Gang,

 The Charlesworth Hotel & Restaurant

-(click on underlined text to get to their website / menu)
+(click on underlined text to get to their website / menu for a return visit when they are open)

 224 New Jersey Avenue